 Power outages can happen at any time.
 A blistering heatwave can knock out power (see LA Blackouts in the 1980s) to freezing cold temperatures (see freezing cold temperatures in Texas in 2021).
 Power outages are bound to happen, but when they do a solar-powered generator can be the ultimate backup plan.

 Solar-powered generators are an incredibly smart solution to power outages, or the need for a power generator while you are out camping.
 Because they harness the power of the sun, they don’t emit anything toxic like a gas generator when running, and solar generators essentially don’t make any noise when in use.
 This makes them great to use both inside of the home and out.
 And when the generator needs to be charged, there is virtually an endless supply of power thanks to the sun.

 Depending on your power needs, you might be better off with a 200Wh solar-powered generator as opposed to spending $1,000+ dollars on a hefty 1500Wh power juggernaut.
+For instance, if you plan on powering major appliances at home when the power goes out, you’ll want something with more battery power, but if you need a generator to power your devices like phones or lamps when you are camping, something with less power will do the trick.
 This handy calculator can help you determine the amount of power you need from your generator.
-But when you’re picking your generator make sure it has at least:

 - Two USB ports